XDDz123/k-means-segmentation/README.md

 # K-means Image Segmentation
-This project implements the K-means clustering algorithm from scratch for image segmentation.
+This project implements the K-means clustering algorithm from scratch for image segmentation. </br>
+Functions are fully vectorized and optimized.
+Compiling times were tested to be similar to the scikit-learn implementation.
 ### K-means Color Only
 The norm between the centroid pixel and the current pixel was used as the distance measure. </br>
 Pixels were assigned to the cluster based on the lowest score. </br> </br>